How firefighters fight fires in cold weather

-QUAD CITIES, (KWQC) -- Fire and ice is the latest struggle fire fighters are having to deal with.
+QUAD CITIES, (KWQC) -- Fire and ice is the latest struggle firefighters are having to deal with.
 The frigid temperatures made battling two structure fires difficult for the Rock Island Fire Department overnight.

 In one case, Bob Graff, Assistant Fire Chief says snow packs on the street, vehicles on the sides of the road made getting to the home difficult.